avinodkumar/cats/README.md

 |  Video encoder | Axis    | P7216           | 16 | $1700 | http://www.axis.com/products/cam_p7216/ | newest model |

 ## Network Switch
 Any standard Ethernet network switch or router will work.
-The only assumption OCATS makes about the network:
+The only assumption CATS makes about the network:
-* The OCATS server can communicate with all the devices
+* The CATS server can communicate with all the devices
-* The users can access the IP video encoder and the OCATS service.
+* The users can access the IP video encoder and the CATS service.

 To reduce the amount of cabling it is preferential to use a PoE-capable (IEEE 802.3af) switch as some of the IR emitter controllers and some of the IP video encoders can be powered via PoE - reducing the number of power bricks in the whole setup.

 ## PC/Server
-OCATS is currently only supported on CentOS 6 (and RHEL 6).
+CATS is currently only supported on CentOS 6 (and RHEL 6).
 The PC/Server hardware needs to be therefore supported by one of these operating systems.